-- Bullying is usually physical hurting, name calling, nasty looks or leaving people out. - Bullying usually happens when the relationship is imbalanced. - Bullying is usually on-going.
+- Bullying is usually physical hurting, name calling, nasty looks or leaving people out. - Bullying usually happens when the relationship is imbalanced. - Bullying is not a one off incident and is an ongoing concern.

 Examples of bullying behaviour

 Bullying can take many forms: